HPCBio/variant-analysis-workshop/_episodes/01-vcf-intro.md

 order.
 This is generally the same for every marker in the dataset, but doesn't have to be.

+After that, there is one column for each sample.
+In this case the first sample is called `2005-4`.
+There are no other custom columns, so any custom information goes into `INFO`.

+## Variant rows

+Now, the rest of the file is one row per variant.
+In the first row we see:

+* The chromosome is 1.
+* The position is 21000162.
+* The SNP is named 1-20689192 (after a position in an earlier version of the genome).
+* The reference allele is `G` and the alternative allele is `T`.
+* No quality score is recorded, and this SNP passed filtering.
+* We have a lot of statistics in the `INFO` column, separated by semi-colons.
+* The format is `GT:AD:GL`, so that is what we will expect to see for the genotype of each sample.
+* Under each sample, we see the genotype, allele depths, and genotype likelihoods, separated by colons.
+Many of these genotypes were imputed and therefore are missing depths and likelihoods.

+Once we import this data into R, it will be much more accessible.
+In the next episode we will cover generally how genomic data and experimental results are stored in BioConductor, which will lead into how we can import and manipulate a VCF.

 > ## Discussion
 >
 > Which FORMAT and INFO fields would you want to use for your analysis, and why?
+> Is there any other information from the VCF that you would use?
 {: .discussion}